- Perennial and hardy to zone 4

 - Bright orange flowers in summer and fall

-- Extremely attractive to bees, hummingbirds, moths, and butterflies
+- Pollinator-friendly; extremely attractive to bees, hummingbirds, moths, and butterflies

-(Asclepias tuberosa) Beautiful bright orange flowers cover the plant from mid-summer until early fall.
-Attracts bees, hummingbirds, moths, and butterflies.
-Blooms reliably from seed the first year if sown early.
-Plants will reach 2-3' tall in dry sandy soil and in well-drained loams.
+(Asclepias tuberosa) From midsummer until early fall, beautiful bright-orange flowers cover butterflyweed.
+This North American native attracts bees, hummingbirds, moths, and butterflies and is an essential host plant for Monarch butterflies.
+Blooms reliably from seed the first year, if sown early.
+Plants will reach 2-3' tall and grow well in dry, sandy soil and in well-drained loams.
 Perennial.
 Hardy to zone 4.

 Start Indoors: 8-10 weeks before planting out